-By denying scientific principles one may maintain any paradox. — Galileo Galilei
+By denying scientific principles, one may maintain any paradox. — Galileo Galilei

 When we encounter something that threatens our worldview we have an internal conflict.
 Which position is correct?
-So, in order to reduce discomfort, religion teaches us to deny any threat.
-Maintaining a paradox is hard but possible.
+So, to reduce discomfort, religion teaches us to deny any threat.
+Maintaining a paradox is hard, but possible.
 Denial is a powerful tool.

 By Denying Scientific Principles One May Maintain Any Paradox

-Galileo was very perceptive.
+As we mentioned earlier, Galileo was very perceptive.
 He identified the cause and effect of cognitive dissonance long before the creation of modern psychology.

 When something doesn’t fit into the existing worldview or paradigm and this causes mental and physical pain.
 So, we must make some choices.
 One must either reject the new data or change their existing paradigm to align with the new information.

-When an open-minded person encounters this situation they can move through it quickly.
+When an open-minded person encounters this situation, they can move through it quickly.
 They use common sense and logical reasoning to sift through the new information.
 And so through the use of critical thinking to either reject the new information or and change their paradigm if the new information is valid.
 This means an open-minded person will change their opinions about reality when they encounter new valid data.
 This helps to maintain emotional equilibrium, which is vital to your health and wellness.

-For those entrenched in belief systems based on mythology cognitive dissonance is not just painful it is scary.
+For those entrenched in belief systems based on mythology, cognitive dissonance is not just painful, it is scary.
 This is because they tie their identity to the belief system.
 They confine friendships with those who share the same narrow cultural narrative.
-But, it is hard to break free when you live in a culture where the dominant cultural narrative is controlling and unhealthy.
+But it is hard to break free when you live in a culture where the dominant cultural narrative is controlling and unhealthy.
 Outward expressions of descent may not be possible.
 In some cultures, leaving the recognized religion is punishable by death.